ashokhiremath6-collab/golf-app-multi-user/replit.md

 Blues Golf Challenge is a comprehensive Progressive Web Application (PWA) for golf scoring and handicap management.
 It tracks 18-hole golf rounds, automatically calculates handicaps based on official golf rules, and provides live leaderboards.
 The application features automated monthly handicap recalculations and a focus on providing a seamless experience for golf enthusiasts.
 The business vision is to provide a reliable and engaging platform for golf clubs and players to manage their scores and handicaps efficiently, fostering competitive and fair play.

+# Recent Changes (October 6, 2025)

+## Fixed Monthly Statistics Display & Average Formatting
+- **Monthly stats now load correctly**: Fixed queryKey construction in Home.tsx - removed organizationId from array to prevent it from being appended to URL path
+- **Consistent decimal formatting**: Updated both Home and History pages to display all averages with one decimal place (.toFixed(1)) instead of rounding to whole numbers
+- **Formatting updates**: Applied to avg gross, avg net, avg over par, and avg DTH across monthly and cumulative stats

 # User Preferences

 Preferred communication style: Simple, everyday language.